How to Make the Best Peach Clafoutis

 Notes

-The Peach Clafouti can be served hot or at room temperature.
+The Peach Clafoutis can be served hot or at room temperature.

-Serve topped with the whipped cream or a scoop of vanilla ice cream.
+Serve topped with whipped cream or a scoop of vanilla ice cream.

-Tools You Need to Make the Best Peach Clafouti
+Tools You Need to Make the Best Peach Clafoutis

 You probably have most of these kitchen tools on hand.
 In case you don’t, here are my suggestions.

-Other Peach Desserts I’ve Been Sharing This Summer:
+Other Delicious Peach Desserts To Make This Summer:

 Let me know which of the peach recipes was your favorite.
 Let’s find out which peach dish is the most popular.
 I hope you will make this delicious peach dessert.
 I think it’s the best peach clafouti ever.